History of the Kansas City metropolitan area: Latter Day Saint movement

-In 1831, members of Church of Christ, the original name of the Latter Day Saint church founded by Joseph Smith, came from Kirtland, Ohio, and New York State and purchased about 2000 acres of land in the Paseo and Troost Lake areas.
-Conflict between the Saints and other Missouri residents led to the eviction of the Latter Day Saint from Jackson County in 1833 and the 1838 Mormon War.
+In 1831, members of the Church of Christ, the original name of the Latter Day Saint church founded by Joseph Smith, came from Kirtland, Ohio, and New York State and purchased about 2000 acres of land in the Paseo and Troost Lake areas.
+Conflict between the Saints and other Missouri residents led to the eviction of the Latter Day Saints from Jackson County in 1833 and then the 1838 Mormon War.
+Despite their expulsion, many Mormons continued to believe that their New Jerusalem (or "city of Zion") would be located at Independence, Missouri.

-Later, various groups of Latter Day Saints returned to Jackson County, the first of whom were members of the diminutive Church of Christ (Temple Lot), quickly followed by adherents to the Reorganized Church of Jesus Christ of Latter Day Saints under the leadership of Joseph Smith III and members of other factions, several of whom had established their headquarters in nearby Independence, Missouri.
+Years later, various groups of Latter Day Saints returned to Jackson County, the first of whom were members of the diminutive Church of Christ (Temple Lot), quickly followed by adherents to the Reorganized Church of Jesus Christ of Latter Day Saints under the leadership of Joseph Smith III and members of other factions, several of whom had established their headquarters in nearby Independence, Missouri.

 The Church of Jesus Christ of Latter-day Saints (LDS Church) is the largest sect in the Latter Day Saint movement and is headquartered in Salt Lake City, Utah.
 The LDS Church opened the Kansas City Missouri Temple on May 6, 2012.